 Pretty much, yes.
-There are some weeks in America when I'm in the New York Times, Time, Wall Street Journal, New Yorker, Village Voice, Wired all in the same week.
-Which is pretty nuts when you consider I'm from Manchester.
+There are some weeks in America when I'm in the New York Times, Time, Wall Street Journal, New Yorker, Village Voice, Wired, all in the same week.
+It's pretty nuts when you consider I'm from Manchester.

-Last time I was in NYC… I got chatting to local illustrators and they were kiddingly saying "what you doing, taking over our city?
-I've been working here 10-15 years and I've never had this much exposure".
+Last time I was in NYC… I got chatting to local illustrators, and they were kiddingly saying, "What are you doing, taking over our city?
+I've been working here 10-15 years, and I've never had this much exposure".
 You know, it's nice being able to be up there with New York's leading illustrators.

-How do you find work these days, do you find things just come to you or...?
+How do you find work these days?
+Do you find things just come to you?

 Yeah.
-Over the last eight or nine years, I just wait for the phone to ring.
-I push myself on social media because that's fun and it's good to keep putting yourself out there.
-But, for the most part, I think I'm lucky that the enquiries naturally come my way and that I don’t have to work too hard to find work.
+Over the last eight or nine years, I've just waited for the phone to ring.
+I push myself on social media because that's fun, and it's good to keep putting yourself out there.
+But, for the most part, I think I'm lucky that the enquiries naturally come my way and that I don't have to work too hard to find work.

 During the 2008 recession, it was a different story.
-Just after the White Stripes.
-I was getting a good reputation but there was not much work coming in.
-It was a really tough time, as I just bought a new house and it wasn’t long before I realised I couldn’t afford the mortgage.
-I used social media to help ‘rebuild’ what seemed like a doomed career.
-Thankfully, things picked up and it's been non-stop since then.
+It was just after the White Stripes.
+I was getting a good reputation, but there was not much work coming in.
+It was a really tough time, as I had just bought a new house and it wasn't long before I realised I couldn't afford the mortgage.
+I used social media to help 'rebuild' what seemed like a doomed career.
+Thankfully, things picked up, and it's been non-stop since then.